Africa (song): Music video

 The music video used the radio edit and was directed by Steve Barron.
 It features Mike Porcaro on bass, replacing David Hungate, who had already left the band before the video was made.
-Lenny Castro is also featured in the video on percussion.
+Lenny Castro is also featured in the video, on percussion.
 On June 4, 2024, the music video broke the one billion view milestone on YouTube.

 In the video, a researcher in a library (portrayed by Paich) tries to match a scrap of a picture of a shield to the book from which it was torn out.
 As he continues his search, a female librarian (portrayed by Jenny Douglas-McRae) working at a nearby desk takes occasional notice of him, while an African man in a generic tribal outfit carrying a shield that matches the picture begins to close in on the library from the surrounding jungle.
 When the researcher finds a book titled Africa, the man throws a spear at a bookshelf, toppling stacks of books.
 Africa falls open to the page from which the scrap was torn, but a lantern lands on it and sets it on fire, after which the librarian's eyeglasses are shown falling to the floor.
 The scenes are intercut with shots of a globe and the band performing atop a stack of giant hardcover books, in which Africa is the topmost.

 The video has been criticized for its portrayal of African culture, with Sheffield calling it "mind-blowingly racist".
-Breihan described it as "almost shockingly racist", but nonetheless found that it "succeeds at its goal of making Toto seem visually compelling and translating the over-the-top drama of "Africa" into something cinematic."
+Breihan described it as "almost shockingly racist", but nonetheless found that it "succeeds at its goal of making Toto seem visually compelling and translating the over-the-top drama of 'Africa' into something cinematic".
+Commenting on the backlash, Barron said that "there should have been [backlash].
+But I don't think there was...that is probably kind of a white guy's, outsider view of the meaning of the song."